zokier a year ago

 Seriously, though, I think the implications for mineralogy are interesting.

-• robinhouston 2 days ago
+• robinhouston a year ago

 I don't know whether anyone's designed a spectre soccer ball, but someone has designed a soccer ball based on the hat tile.